top of page

 Additionally, if your pet is spending any time outside, make sure to provide him with access to shade.
 There is still a risk of heatstroke. outside if it’s hot and/or humid enough even with enough shade and water, so it’s important to keep a close eye on your pet if they’re outside when it’s hot.

-Take Lots of Breaks
+Give Your Pet Lots of Breaks

 You should always make sure to spend time playing with your pets every day, no matter what type of pet you might have.
 But during the summer, your pet may overheat or become overexerted more easily while playing due to the increased temperature.
 Because of this, it’s important to take lots of breaks when exercising or playing with your pets.